beausmith/svangel.github.com/team/index.markdown

 name: team
 ---

-# SV Angel is a Silicon Valley-based angel fund.
-We provide mentoring, business development, early and later-stage fund raising, M&amp;A, and strategic advice.
+# SV Angel is an SF-based angel firm.
+We help startups with business development, financing, M&A and other strategic advice.

 ## David Lee
 David Lee is a Founder and Managing Partner of SV Angel.
 Prior to SV Angel, David was at Baseline Ventures, a leading seed-stage venture firm.
 He was a founding member of Google’s New Business Development team and led business development at StumbleUpon prior to its sale to eBay.
 He also was a corporate attorney at leading technology law firms.
 David has an M.S. in electrical engineering from Stanford, where he was a National Science Foundation graduate fellow; a J.D. from NYU; and a B.A. from Johns Hopkins.
 He currently serves on the Board of Directors of the Lucile Packard Foundation for Children’s Health.